 Disclaimer: Past performance does not assure future returns.
-Returns are shown net of management fees and costs unless otherwise stated.
+Returns are shown gross of all Management and Performance fees unless otherwise stated.
 All investments carry risks, including that the value of investments may vary, future returns may differ from past returns, and that your capital is not guaranteed.
-To understand Fund's risks better, please refer to the Product Disclosure Statement available at Coolabah Capital Investments' website.